tamerajaj/Machine-Learning-Engineering-Refractoring-Project/README.md

     * Write tests for the functions in [kc_preprocessing.py](./src/kc_preprocessing.py) and [kc_transformer_pipelines.py](./src/kc_transformer_pipelines.py).
     * Write [kc_preprocessing.py](./src/kc_preprocessing.py) without inheritance.
     * Apply transformation using ColumnsTransformer instead of Pipeline to reduce load of data in memory.
+    * Finish refactoring the modeling part of the notebook.